valdezax2/queens-cb2/README.md

 ## License

-This project is licensed under the MIT License — see `LICENSE`.
+This project is licensed under the Apache-2.0 license — see `LICENSE`.